 Workshops (synchronous): a 75-minute interactive session in which organizers facilitate engagement among participants to explore an issue, question, or theme.

-Something else (in person, synchronous, or asynchronous): concurrent sessions will be 75 minutes long; come up with something else that you can do in that time-present, perform, model, interact, etc.-and pitch your idea.
+Something else (synchronous, or asynchronous): concurrent sessions will be 75 minutes long; come up with something else that you can do in that time-present, perform, model, interact, etc.-and pitch your idea.

 Individual and Poster Presentations: 250 word proposal